IT21266300/Data-Entry-Application-for-Spool-files/README.md

 ### Author

-This application was developed by [Your Name].
+This application was developed K.M.V.
+Thejan Bandara.

----

-Feel free to adjust any details or add more sections like "Screenshots" and "Contribution Guidelines" as per your preference.